thebugcreator/thebugcreator/README.md

 - 👋 Hi, I’m @thebugcreator
-- 👀 I’m interested in my personal interests
+- 👀 I’m interested in programming, artificial conversation, and knowledge mining
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning NLP at IDMC
-- 💞️ I’m looking to collaborate on NLP
+- 💞️ I’m looking to collaborate on NLP projects
-- 📫 Reach me with a kiwifruit 🥲
+- 📫 Reach me with a groundbreaking idea (and a kiwifruit 🥲)

 <!---
 thebugcreator/thebugcreator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.